Since 2013, Bombas customers have helped donate over

 Humanitarian crises are one of the many root causes of homelessness.
 Each year, we allocate a portion of donation inventory to crisis relief, and rely on Partners who have an on-the-ground presence and a viable infrastructure to help us with distribution logistics.

-An organization that wants to distribute Bombas donation products completes a Prospective Giving Partner Application on the Bombas website.
+An organization that wants to distribute Bombas donation products completes a Prospective Giving Partner Organization Application on the Bombas website.

 Our Giving Team carefully vets prospective Partners based on the core purpose of their organization and alignment with our mission.